jenkins-x/jx/README.md

-# jenkins-x-cli
+# JX

-A simple CLI tool to help work with Jenkins X
+JX is a simple CLI tool to help work with Jenkins X